Paperless Conference | Fact or Fiction?

 - What do your attendees truly want?
 If they want printed materials and an association offers only digital, will that frustrate them?

 - If online content is offered before your event, will attendees want to (or remember to) print out their desired handouts and bring them to the event?
 Will your speakers want their handouts posted before the event?

 - Will attendees want print stations so they can print out handouts before the sessions?
-This may be a costly solution that takes time to coordinate and staff to monitor since you have to have adequate stations to handle the rushes right before sessions.
+Keep in mind that this may be a costly solution that takes time to coordinate and staff to monitor, since you have to have adequate stations to handle the rushes right before sessions.